 Mechanical Grandfather Clock Positioning

-Mechanical Grandfather Clock Positioning in the house should be in a place with not much vibrations.
+Mechanical Grandfather Clock Positioning in the house should be in a place with not much vibration.
 If you have a people or pets coming and going in that area you would have to take this in account.
-The clock needs a firm base on the floor in a room that does not bounce much if you jump up and down in the room.
-Its not mandatory, but it will help if there is not so much vibration disruption to the operation of the movement.
+The clock needs a firm foundation and located in a room that does not have much vibration on the floor.
+Its not mandatory but it will help if there is not so much vibration disruption to the operation of the movement.